“The pain is there; when you close one door on it,

 Past experiences of trauma and pain are often kept at a distance because it can seem overwhelming to have to face it.
 This distance means that we are wearing armour that is heavy and uncomfortable and makes it hard to move through life the way we had hoped for and challenging to connect to people in a meaningful way.
 Once we start to recognize and acknowledge our fear response, it can not only provide much needed compassion for some behaviours that have been labelled problematic by people in our life, but also gives us the opportunity to start to find safety.
 This can be through connection with those frightened younger parts of ourselves that developed to try and protect us; gaining understanding about the emotional and physiological impact of trauma; and learning new skills in nervous system regulation to allow for a shift in mental wellness, safety without armour, and a deeper sense of healing.

-Some people are concerned that by talking about past traumas in counselling it will make things worse.
+Some people are concerned that by talking about past pain in trauma counselling it will make things worse.
 We will never speak about anything that is unsafe for you, but if speaking about a past trauma is important for your healing then we will work toward this goal together and in safety.
 For some people this isn’t necessary and by focusing on the impact of the trauma on your life today we can establish strategies to calm your nervous system and help your brain start to see the difference between a trigger and a real threat.

 "What we cannot hold, we cannot process.
 What we cannot process, we cannot transform.